danspage/worldshardestgame/README.md

 World's Hardest Game
 --------------------
-A java version of World's Hardest Game, originally made by Armor Games and Snubby Land.
+A java version of World's Hardest Game, originally made by Armor Games and Snubby Land, recreated by Dan Convey.
-<br>Made by Dan Convey

 Credits
 -------